am-poc/custom-node-vue-generator/templates/txt/README.md

 			?
 Generate project in current directory?
 Yes
 			?
 Project name client
 			?
 Project description "any description you want"
 			?
-Author
+Author (as you wish)
 			?
 Vue build standalone
 			?
 Install vue-router?
 Yes
 			?
 Use ESLint to lint your code?
 No
 			?
-Set up unit tests (as you wish)
+Set up unit tests (No, or as you wish)
 			?
-Setup e2e tests with Nightwatch? (as you wish)
+Setup e2e tests with Nightwatch?
+(No, or as you wish) ?
-			?
 Should we run `npm install` for you after the project has been created? (recommended) npm

 	3. Install client-side dependencies (make sure to be in 'client' folder)
 		> npm install
-	4. run the client.bat from the 'client' folder location
+	4. run the client-xxx from the 'client' folder location (there is a different file for each OS)
-		> client.bat
+		> client-windows.bat

 	5. Include the following line in the 'client/build/webpack.base.conf.js' on line 2